Exercise your gift, stay sharp, and invent until the day you die

-Creative types these days wear many different hats.
-Marketing director, brand strategist, communications manager, experience designer, copywriter, web designer — where are the lines drawn?
-LinkedIn cares, but most doers have done all of these jobs, bundled into one inaccurate title or another.
+Creative professionals these days are blessed to wear many hats.
+Experience designer, creative director, brand strategist, brand manager, copywriter, web designer — where are the lines drawn?
+LinkedIn cares, but many doers have done all of these jobs, bundled into one incomplete title or another.
+That’s because when it comes to creativity the best of us jump in the boat, pick up an oar and row.

-What we’re called is less important than what we create: A look, feel, intellect & spirit for what usually began as somebody else’s dream.
-In the end, most of us judge our career by whether we’ve enjoyed our work, made money for our benefactors, and made the world a more beautiful place.
+What we’re called is less important than what we create: A look, feel, intellect & spirit for what often started as somebody else’s dream.
+Not a problem — most commercial creatives don’t want to be famous.
+We aren’t actors with our names on the movie poster, or writers with our name on the cover, or painters with our name on the canvas.
+We just want to enjoy our work, make money for our benefactors, and hopefully make the world a more beautiful place.